 - Affirmative vs. Negative Easements: This kind of easement either allows or prohibits the use of another’s property for a specific purpose.

 - Prescriptive Easement: If someone uses another’s land against the permission of the landowner for a period of years, an easement may be granted.
 In Wisconsin, the behavior must continue on an open and notorious basis for at least 20 years in order to potentially qualify as a prescriptive easement.

 The value of a lawyer for easement requests/oppositions

-Whether you oppose an easement or wish to request one, a lawyer can be instrumental in your success.
+Whether you oppose an easement or wish to request one, a property rights lawyer can be instrumental in your success.
 Allowing a lawyer to assist an easement case has multiple benefits:

-- The detailed knowledge lawyers posess greatly increase your chances of winning your appeal or opposition.
+- The detailed knowledge lawyers possess greatly increases your chances of winning your appeal or opposition.

 - Hiring a lawyer protects your interests should the appeal or opposition turn into a dispute.